˙TR?

 Ch2 The ShamTaj App

-Laura still went out on these dos although she rarely enjoyed them now - over time they had remained friends and this is what old friends did; getting better maybe - more meaningful at least with Ashann.
+Laura still went out on these dos although she rarely enjoyed them now - over time they had remained friends and this is what old friends did; getting on better maybe - more meaningful at least with Ashann.
 After paying, as was obligatory almost they checked the ShamTaj wall - they had it on their forecast but it seemed more sociable to go up to the wall.
-"He's a doll," pouted Laura and they all laughed - none of them would be seen dead with a Taj, least of all, Laura.
+"He's a doll," pouted Laura and they all laughed - none of them would be seen dead with a Taj - least of all, Laura.
 Unless they renounced.

 And that was when she thoroughly investigated the ShamTaj App.
 "Betos Nazarian", family money had built the Sarya online empire.
-What they declared was obnoxious enough but the app reckoned that the Nazarian non-declarations were huge.
+What they declared was obnoxious enough, but the app reckoned that the Nazarian non-declarations were huge.
 So this sicko thought he could charm her, well next day she would embarrass him, she didn't need an app to cause such Taj shame.
 Why wasn't he on the Shamtaj wall already?

 She approached with her own charm offensive, and he completely threw her off by announcing he was Betos Nazarian.
 "I am sorry I didn't tell you before, I have not tried to take advantage."